15 Creative Optometry Website Design Ideas

 6. Publish Educational Eye Care Content on Your Website

-All the effort invested in producing high-quality content would go to waste if people don’t get to see it.
+All the effort invested in producing high-quality content will go to waste if people don’t see it.
 Organize your optometry website in a way that showcases content about your practice.
-This can be blog posts, infographics, your specialties, and even five-star customer reviews.
-Another tactic you can leverage is using social media – like Facebook, YouTube, Instagram, etc. Share your blogs, articles, infographics on your social media pages.
+These include blog posts, infographics, your specialties, and five-star customer reviews.
+Another tactic you can leverage is using social media – like Facebook, YouTube, Instagram, etc. Share your blogs, articles, and infographics on your social media pages.
 It’s a great way to increase engagement and attract more users to your website.
 Here are some topics you can write blogs about and share:

 • Feeling Eye Strain From Staring at a Screen All Day?